Bazaar: Organization and institutions

-Shopping at a souk or market place is part of daily life throughout much of the Middle East.
+Shopping at a souk or market place is part of daily life throughout much of West Asia.
 Prices are commonly set by bargaining, also known as haggling, between buyers and sellers.

 Bazaars or souks are traditionally divided into specialized sections dealing in specific types of product, each usually housed in a few narrow streets and named after the product it specializes in such as the gold souk, the textile souk, the spice souk, the leather souk, the booksellers' souk, etc. This promotes competition among sellers and helps buyers easily compare prices.
 Merchants specialized in each trade were also organized into guilds, which provided support to merchants but also to clients.
 The exact details of the organizations varied from region to region.
 Each guild had rules that members were expected to follow, but they were loose enough to allow for competition.
 Guilds also fulfilled some functions similar to trade unions and were able to negotiate with the government on behalf of merchants or represent their interests when needed.

 Though each neighbourhood within the city would have a local souk selling food and other essentials, the main bazaar was one of the central structures of a large city, selling durable goods, luxuries and providing services such as money exchange.
 Workshops where goods for sale are produced (in the case of a merchant selling locally made products) are typically located away from the souk itself.

 Historically, in Islamic cities, the muḥtasib was the official in charge of regulating and policing the bazaar and other aspects of urban life.
 They monitored things such as weights and measures, pricing, cleanliness, noise, and traffic circulation, as well as being responsible for other issues of public morality.
 They also investigated complaints about cheating or the quality of goods.
 The equivalent official could be known by other titles in different regions, such as the kedkhoda in Istanbul or the amir-i bazariyan in Delhi.
 In the Maghreb (northwestern Africa), the muḥtasib also shared responsibilities with other officials such as the qadi or the hakim.